-The underwater park will reveal to both amateur and professional divers construction techniques used by Herod to build the ancient port, attempts made to restore the port, following its gradual sinking, and the remnants of wrecked ships and sunken cargo.
+The Caesarea Development Corporation, with the assistance of researchers from Haifa University, is launching a unique underwater archeological park.
+The underwater park will reveal to both amateur and professional divers the construction techniques used by Herod to build the ancient port attempts made to restore the port, following its gradual sinking, and the remnants of wrecked ships and sunken cargo.

+The park includes four diving complexes with 25 stops reflecting the wonders of the Roman naval engineering and the vicissitudes of the harbor during its 2000 years of existence.
 The first complex is intended for amateur divers who will be able to tour it with snorkeling equipment.
 The other 3 complexes require the use of professional diving equipment, oxygen tanks, etc.

 The Caesarea Development Corporation believes that the park will attract divers and archeologists from around the world, as the underwater tour affords a unique, one of its kind experience – following the technical wonders of ancient harbor construction, observing the ingenious building methods of Herod’s engineers, who built the first breakwater in history.

-The underwater park was adapted for visitors with funds provided by the Caesarea Development Corporation, however a significant part of future rehabilitation and maintenance will be performed by volunteer divers.
+The underwater park was adapted for visitors with funds provided by the Caesarea Development Corporation, however, a significant part of future rehabilitation and maintenance will be performed by volunteer divers.

-About the harbor:
+About the Caesarea harbor

+Herod began building Sebastus, the harbor of Caesarea Maritima, even before he established the city, with the intention of forming a major port within the domain of his kingdom for the valuable goods that would pass from the Indian Ocean to the Mediterranean Sea.
 The demand for these goods (spices, textiles, and jewels) had greatly increased throughout the Roman Empire since the reign of Caesar Augustus.
-Within the matter of a decade Herod succeeded in building the harbor and the city, which quickly became the economic and political center of Palestine.
+Within a matter of a decade, Herod succeeded in building the harbor and the city, which quickly became the economic and political center of Palestine.

+Caesarea and its harbor endured many vicissitudes throughout history, but while Caesarea was always well known, its harbor disappeared and was forgotten.
 The site was initially recognized by a marine expedition in 1960.
-Most of the underwater excavations were held since 1975 by the Center for Maritime Studies of the Haifa University, headed by Prof. Avner Raban, until his untimely death in 2004.
+Most of the underwater excavations were held since 1975 by the Center for Maritime Studies of Haifa University, headed by Prof. Avner Raban, until his untimely death in 2004.

+Prof. Raban initiated the establishment of the underwater park in 1992, and this initiative is now being renewed, 13 years later.
+This document is based on his numerous publications and is dedicated to his memory.
 Jewish historian Flavius Josephus in the late first century AD described the harbor as he had seen it, but he was not very precise in his descriptions of the methods of construction and the nature of the parts located underwater.
 Research indicates that the construction of the harbor better reflects the description of Vitruvius, the Roman engineer who was Herod’s contemporary.
-This is the most ancient harbor discovered that used Vitruvius’s engineering recommendations, and as such it may be seen as the first artificial harbor in history, the largest and most modern in the Roman Empire of its time.
+This is the most ancient harbor discovered that used Vitruvius’s engineering recommendations, and as such, it may be seen as the first artificial harbor in history, the largest and most modern in the Roman Empire of its time.

-General description of the harbor and its components:
+General description of the harbor and its components

 (The numbers and letters in parentheses are the underwater markings used during recent work.)

 The protected anchorage area covered approximately 200,000 sq. meters.
 It included three sub-basins, of which the innermost was based on an excavated basin, which is today almost entirely on land.
-Of this basin a circular tower, part of the Hellenistic fortification of Straton’s Tower, the precursor of Caesarea, has remained in the water.
+Of this basin, a circular tower, part of the Hellenistic fortification of Straton’s Tower, the precursor of Caesarea, has remained in the water.
 The tower is on the northern side of the entrance to the inner harbor.
 It is 13 meters in diameter and it is built of hewn stones arranged in an outer circle.
 Its narrow side faces outward (“header blocks”).
-In the eastern side of the tower there is a depression among the hewn stones from which the tip of a lead pipe protrudes.
+On the eastern side of the tower, there is a depression among the hewn stones from which the tip of a lead pipe protrudes.

 The middle basin was based on a natural bay and it is parallel to the modern wharf.
-Under the modern cement pier it is possible to see the original Herodian paving of the great breakwater (A/6).
+Under the modern cement pier, it is possible to see the original Herodian paving of the great breakwater (A/6).
 Additional piers protruded as “finger” quays into the harbor basins and thus increased the anchoring space (B/8, C/13, C/16).

 The outer, largest basin was formed artificially by two giant breakwaters, the first engineering project of its kind.
-The length of the first breakwater is approximately 500 meters, its base is in the south-east and it faces north-west in a wide arc.
+The length of the first breakwater is approximately 500 meters, its base is in the southeast and it faces northwest in a wide arc.
 Its original width at its base was approximately 60-70 meters (B/12).
 A seawall with towers at regular intervals (C/16, C/18, C/19, D/25) was situated on the outer part of the breakwater, while a loading pier was installed on its inner side (B/8, C/15, C/19), including storerooms (C/17) and a promenade along its full length.
 The largest tower was situated at the northern end of the breakwater.
 This tower, the Drusion, served as the port lighthouse (D/21).
 The width of the entrance channel was approximately 20 meters (D/22-23).
-Outside the port entrance there were two towers signaling the entrance course (D/20).
+Outside the port entrance, there were two towers signaling the entrance course (D/20).
 The Drusion Tower and the Western Tower were connected in their upper part by a surface intended for statues (which have not survived).
 The anchorage was bordered in the north by a shorter straight breakwater, which served as the base for the port administration building (D/24).
 Here special niches were found in the stones, perhaps intended for pulleys holding an iron chain with which the entrance could be closed when necessary.

-Construction methods and special characteristics:
+Construction methods and special characteristics

 Another problem is the blocking of the harbor by silt, necessitating constant digging and dredging, performed today by mechanical tools.
 Herod’s engineers found a solution to this problem as well.
-In the southeastern margins of the middle basin there is a channel carved in the rock with a threshold higher than the seabed, reaching a level of 20-30 cm. above sea level.
-In the rock sides it is possible to discern vertical grooves for insertion of sluice gates, set here in order to regulate the flow of water within the channel.
-From plans designed in the 19th century it seems that there were additional channels of this type to the east of the channel described (in the area of the Crusader moat channel).
+In the southeastern margins of the middle basin, there is a channel carved in the rock with a threshold higher than the seabed, reaching a level of 20-30 cm. above sea level.
+In the rock sides, it is possible to discern vertical grooves for the insertion of sluice gates, set here in order to regulate the flow of water within the channel.
+From plans designed in the 19th century, it seems that there were additional channels of this type to the east of the channel described (in the area of the Crusader moat channel).
 Their function was to bring silt-free water into the harbor and to flush the additional water constantly outwards.
 This flow ensured the removal of deposits from the bed of the harbor and prevented the entering of sand and silt through the harbor mouth.
 Proof of this is found in a layer of 1 meter and higher at the entrance of the harbor (D/22-23) which included muddy silt and an abundance of pottery, metal tools, ship parts, and other deposits that were carried here from the floor of the harbor when it was still active.

 The mortar was a special mix, consisting of lime and a significant quantity of imported volcanic ash (pozzolana), which adapted the material for use in the sea.
-After pouring a little cement into the caisson on the beach, it was then towed to its appointed place, moored to the bed with chains, and then more cement was poured from service boats, until the frame sunk to the bottom.
-There the caisson was stabilized and the pouring was completed until the desirable height.
+After pouring a little cement into the caisson on the beach, it was then towed to its appointed place, moored to the bed with chains, and then more cement was poured from service boats until the frame sunk to the bottom.
+There the caisson was stabilized and the pouring was completed until the desired height.
 The caissons were placed next to each other and served as a type of artificial island, a foundation for the breakwaters.
-“Caves” or “tunnels” discovered in the base of the port lighthouse structure (D/21) were found to be serious erosion of the mortar from the second pouring stage, which was the most problematic.
+“Caves” or “tunnels” discovered in the base of the port lighthouse structure (D/21) were found to be a serious erosion of the mortar from the second pouring stage, which was the most problematic.